tonix-tuft/moment-utl/README.md

 This file is generated whenever `moment-utl` is built and before a new version of it is published to NPM using a `moment` dev dependency, which may be of a different version than the `moment` package you install alongside with `moment-utl` in your project.

-If you are using ES6 and you want to be sure that this `res/locales.js` file stays up to date with your version of `moment`, see the [Keeping the res/locales.js file up to date][11] section below.
+If you are using ES6 and you want to be sure that this `res/locales.js` file stays up to date with your version of `moment`, see the [Keeping the res/locales.js file up to date with your moment installation][11] section below.

 ## allSupportedLocalesMap